nrfconnect/sdk-nrf/applications/nrf_desktop/doc/battery_meas.rst

 If a pin is used to enable the battery measurement, enable the ``CONFIG_DESKTOP_BATTERY_MEAS_HAS_ENABLE_PIN`` option.
 The number of the pin used for this purpose must be defined as ``CONFIG_DESKTOP_BATTERY_MEAS_ENABLE_PIN``.
 The implementation uses the ``GPIO0`` port.
-Because the Zephyr :ref:`zephyr:gpio` driver is used to control this pin, also set the :option:`CONFIG_GPIO` option.
+Because the Zephyr :ref:`zephyr:gpio_api` driver is used to control this pin, also set the :option:`CONFIG_GPIO` option.

 Implementation details
 **********************